hrichharms/RC4/README.md

 # RC4

-Made for run.
+Made for fun.
 Don't use for anything important ^_^